 Crispy Chicken Thighs

 What’s the secret to chicken thighs with nicely crisped skin?
 Sear them, skin side down, on the stovetop and then roast in a hot oven.
-For a satisfying weeknight supper, serve the chicken with pan-roasted broccoli (see related recipe at left).
+For a satisfying weeknight supper, serve the chicken with Pan-Roasted Broccoli with Garlic.

 - 6 bone-in, skin-on chicken thighs

 - Kosher salt and freshly ground pepper, to taste

 - 1 Tbs. vegetable oil

 Position a rack in the lower third of an oven and preheat to 400°F (200°C).

 Season the chicken thighs on both sides with salt and pepper.
 In a 12-inch (30-cm) ovenproof French skillet or fry pan over medium-high heat, warm the oil.
 Add the chicken, skin side down, and cook until the fat has rendered and the skin is crisp and golden brown, about 8 minutes.
 Transfer, skin side up, to a plate.